echoCTF/echoCTF.RED/docs/DOCKER-COMPOSE.md

 * `echoctfred_targets`: `10.0.160.0/24` (also a docker network)
 * `OpenVPN`: `10.10.0.0/16` (only availabe from with vpn and openvpn)

-Furthermore the following ports are mapped on the host server and containers
+Furthermore the following ports are mapped on the host server and containers by uncommenting the ports section in the `docker-compose.yml` file (**use it at your own risk!**)

 * udp 0.0.0.0:1194 => echoctfred_vpn 172.26.0.1:1194 openvpn
 * tcp 0.0.0.0:8082 => echoctfred_backend 172.26.0.2:80